paul-hammant/tbd/exampleSite/content/getting-started/index.md

 This theme provides a simple way for making small adjustments, that is changing some margins, centering text, etc. Simply put the CSS and Javascript files that contain your adjustments in the `static/` directory (ideally in subdirectories of their own) and include them via the `custom_css` and `custom_js` variables in your `config.toml`.
-Reference the files with relative to `static/`:
+Reference the files relative to `static/`:

 ```toml
 [params]